-Direct Habitat loss Impact on protected species Air Quality Water Quality Recreational Pressures Water Quantity Change in Surrounding Land Use Invasive Species Is MRNP likely to impact upon this site Potential Potential Potential No Yes No No No Possible effects in combination with other plans The site is influenced by traffic and visitors from a wide area.
+Direct habitat loss Impact on protected species Air quality Water quality Recreational pressures Water quantity Change in surrounding land use Invasive species Is LANP likely to impact upon this site Potential Potential Potential No Yes No No No Possible effects in combination with other plans The site is influenced by traffic and visitors from a wide area.
 Evidence has been produced which demonstrates that any new development within 15km of the SAC will, alone or in combination, have an impact upon the integrity of the SAC due to the potential for increasing visitors to the SAC.
 Possible impact on air quality of both the construction phase and any increase in vehicular traffic.
-Assessment of effects and why not considered significant from recreationa within a 15km ra fall within 15km in general confor or in combination The Mavesyn Ridware Neighbourhood Area is approximately 4.3km east of the Cannock Chase SAC.
+Assessment of effects and why not considered significant The Little Aston neighbourhood area is on the edge of the 15km radius surrounding Cannock Chase SAC.
 Evidence has highlighted there are vulnerabilities from recreational pressures cased predominantly by increased use from new residential development but also from other forms of development within a 15km radius of the SAC.
-The MRNP as drafted includes policies relating to development/allocations for residential development which would fall within 15km of the SAC and as such would have a likely significant effect.
-However, the adopted Local Plan, which the neighbourhood plan must be in general conformity with, includes policy NR7 (Cannock Chase Special Area of Conservation) which requires development to demonstrate that alone or in combination with other developments it will not have an adverse effect whether direct or indirect upon the integrity of the Cannock Chase SAC.
-Local Plan Policy NR7 ensures that any development within the neighbourhood area will need to demonstrate that it will not have adverse effects
+The LANP includes a policy which seeks to ensure that development will not be permitted unless it is demonstrated that it will not have an adverse effect upon the integrity of the SAC having regard to avoidance or mitigation measures.
+Additionally, the adopted Local Plan, which the neighbourhood plan must be in general conformity with, includes policy NR7 (Cannock Chase Special Area of Conservation) which requires development to demonstrate that alone or in combination with other developments it will not have an adverse effect whether direct or indirect upon the integrity of the Cannock Chase SAC.
+Local Plan Policy NR7 ensures that any development within the neighbourhood area will need to demonstrate that it will not have adverse effects upon the SAC.
+Conclusion: No si gnificant effects